 Remember when making a business call meant walking over to a specific desk, picking up a heavy handset, and hoping the line wasn't busy?
-Those days feel prehistoric now, but they're actually the foundation of how we got to today's AI-powered voice agents that can handle complex customer conversations autonomously.
+Those days feel prehistoric now, but they're actually the foundation of the SIP endpoint evolution.
+This journey leads us to today's AI-powered voice agents that can handle complex customer conversations autonomously.

-Now let's deep dive into this evolution and understand how SIP endpoints became the backbone of modern AI-driven communication.
+Now, let's dive deep into the evolution of SIP endpoint technology and understand how it became the backbone of modern AI-driven communication.

-In the pre-SIP world, business communication was brutally simple.
-Your PBX (Private Branch Exchange) was a room-sized beast of copper wires, mechanical switches, and proprietary protocols that connected internal extensions to the PSTN (Public Switched Telephone Network).
+In the pre-SIP world, business communication was brutally simple!
+Your private branch exchange (PBX) was a room-sized beast of copper wires, mechanical switches, and proprietary protocols that connected internal extensions to the public switched telephone network (PSTN).

 Each endpoint was essentially a dumb terminal, a physical phone hardwired to specific ports on the PBX.
 The intelligence lived entirely in the central switching equipment.
 If you want to add a new phone, run new copper.
 If you need advanced features like call forwarding, hope your PBX vendor supports it and be ready to pay licensing fees.